-And this is where the national industrial federations came into play, being just the bodies for the elaboration of collectivised services that need to be governed by a nation-wide scheme, such as communications (posts, telephones, telegraphs) and transport (railways, ships, highways, and aircraft).
+And this is where the national industrial federations came into play, being just the bodies for the elaboration of collectivised services that need to be governed by a nationwide scheme, such as communications (posts, telephones, telegraphs) and transport (railways, ships, highways, and aircraft).

 Above the local organisation, there should be no superstructure aside from those local organisations whose special function cannot be performed locally.
-The sole interpreters of the national will are the congresses and where circumstances demand they shall, temporarily, exercise such sovereignty as may be vested in them by the plebiscite decisions of the assemblies.
+The sole interpreters of the national will are the congresses and where circumstances demand they shall, temporarily, exercise such sovereignty as may be vested in them by the plebiscite decisions of the assemblies. addition to the detaild information concerning consumption such as, for instance, size of family, the number of days and hours worked will also be noted in these pass-books.
+The only persons exempted from this requirement will be children, the aged and the infirm.